ItsyourboyJonnycat/psych-engine-Fps/Readme.md

 		#if !mobile
 		addChild(new FPS(10, 3, 0xFFFFFF));
 		#end

+4. paste the fps var next to skip splash

+public static var fpsVar:FPS;

-3. Paste this new FPS into Main.hx
+5. Paste this new FPS into Main.hx

 		#if !mobile
 		fpsVar = new FPS(10, 3, 0xFFFFFF);